© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lambert's Castle: an Iron Age hillfort 425m west of Nash Farm, with a bowl barrow, and the sites of a post-medieval fair and a telegraph station is a scheduled monument protected by Historic England under reference 1017035.
 View the official record →

-Lambert's Castle is an Iron Age hillfort located approximately 425 metres west of Nash Farm in Dorset, England.
+Lambert's Castle is an Iron Age hillfort situated in Dorset, approximately 425 metres west of Nash Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017035.

 Lambert's Castle: an Iron Age hillfort 425m west of Nash Farm, with a bowl barrow, and the sites of a post-medieval fair and a telegraph station is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017035.